 Corporate governance is a system of rules, practices and processes by which Embracer Group is operated and controlled.
 It provides the framework for sound corporate governance, responsible business practice and attaining the Company’s objectives and creating value in the Group.
 Well-functioning corporate governance principles assure shareholders and other stakeholders that the activities of Embracer Group are characterized by reliability, effective management and control, openness, clarity and good business ethics.

 The Board of Directors is the highest decision-making body after the shareholders’ meeting and is ultimately responsible for Embracer Group’s organization, administration, long-term development and strategy.
 In accordance with the Swedish Companies Act this means that the Board is responsible for establishing targets and strategies, ensuring that procedures and systems are in place for the evaluation of set targets, continuously evaluating Embracer Group’s financial position and performance, and evaluating the executive management.
 The Board is also responsible for ensuring that the annual accounts and interim reports are prepared on time.
-The Board of Directors shall further ensure that the Company complies with applicable laws and regulations, Nasdaq First North Growth Market Rulebook for Issuers, the Company’s articles of association and the rule of procedures for the Board.
+The Board of Directors shall further ensure that the Company complies with applicable laws and regulations, Nasdaq Stockholm Rulebook for Issuers, the Swedish Corporate Governance Code, the Company’s articles of association and the rule of procedures for the Board.

 The Board of Directors of the Company is responsible for Embracer Group’s organization and the management of its business worldwide and is obliged to follow directives provided by the shareholders meeting.
 The Board of Directors may appoint committees with specific areas of responsibility and furthermore authorize such committees to decide on specific matters in accordance with instructions established by the Board of Directors.
 Currently, the Board of Directors has established the Audit and Sustainability Committee and the Remuneration Committee.